-Accidental death benefits will be paid to your beneficiary if your death is deemed accidental, as indicated on the death certificate, and occurs within 120 days after the date of a covered accident.
+Accidental death benefits will be paid to your beneficiary if you were eligible for death benefit coverage on the day you died, your death is deemed accidental, as indicated on the death certificate, and your death occurs within 120 days after the date of a covered accident.
 A covered accident is one not included in the exclusions listed below.

 Accidental dismemberment benefits will be paid to you if your loss is deemed accidental and occurs within 120 days after the date of a covered accident.
+Eligibility requirements are the same as the requirements for death benefits.